davidstephenson8/Launch_School/Ruby_110/test_prep/written_practice_problems.md

 end
 p new_array
 ```
+This code returns an empty array, because the block returns a falsy value, ``nil`` regardless of what value is passed to it from the array.
+Because the value is false for each element, no elements are selected and an empty array is returned.
 ### Example 5

 What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?